HannoReuvers/Webpage-HugoAcademic/content/home/posts.md

-widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 120  # Order that this section will appear.

-title = "Recent Posts"
+title = "My blog"
 subtitle = ""

 [content]